 How do you listen to your body’s needs?
 Do you exercise regularly?
 Can you tell what is enough and not too much?
 How does your body let you know, and do you listen?

 Summit Hill Laughter Club!
 I’ve mentioned before that I trained to become a Certified Laughter Yoga leader, and now I’ve started a St. Paul Laughter Yoga Club at Unity Unitarian Church.
 We’re starting out with meeting one Wednesday per month.
 Upcoming dates are March 14, April 11th, and May 16th from 7:15-8:15, and it’s free!

 Come explore the art of laughter to invite more joy, play, health, and wellbeing into your life!
 Because of the deep pranayamic breathing exercises and the invitation to become more whole by allowing the lighter, more playful and joyful side of yourself to come forward, this form of practice is also called Laughter Yoga; however, it does not include any physical asanas and can be practiced by people of all ages who are willing to try on being a little bit silly.
 Please contact me if you have any questions–I would love to laugh with you!

 Reverending.
 I absolutely love performing ceremonies that bring more honoring of our intentions and love into the world!
 This above laughing picture was from a wedding I performed last year.
 Let me know if I can assist you in honoring any transitions or special moments in your life.
 You can read more about my practice of ministry.

-The next seasonal celebration will be the Summer Solstice in June at Unity Unitarian church.
+The next seasonal celebration will be the Summer Soltice in June at Unity Unitarian church.